Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 A more quantitative way of measuring the NOvA preference for CP conservation with the Jarlskog invariant is through Bayes factors.
 These can be calculated with the Savage--Dickey density ratio method, which computes Bayes factors for point hypotheses~\cite{Dickey:1971, Mulder:2020}.
 Using this method we can calculate the Bayes factor for the CP-conserving value $\J=0$, nested under the unconstrained hypothesis where \J{} can take any value.
 Bayes factors always depend formally on the choice of prior, but in many circumstances (such as those discussed above), if two hypotheses being compared use the same prior, it will cancel.
 This is not the case in the Savage--Dickey method.
-Therefore, we compute the Bayes factor for $\J=0$ under both priors for \dcp considered above.
-We then invert it to obtain the associated Bayes factors for CP violation over CP conservation, $\J \neq 0$.
+Therefore, we computed the Bayes factor for $\J=0$ under several hundred combinations of priors for \thatm, \dmlg, and \dcp.
+The combinations used in the previous discussion (uniform in \thatm, $|\dmlg|$, and $\mathrm{sgn}(\dmlg)$, plus the two variants in \dcp) produced Bayes factors that were among the most conservative that we found (though it is possible to engineer priors with, for example, smaller ranges where they are uniform to produce even more conservative Bayes factors).
+We therefore took these as representative Bayes factors and inverted them to obtain the associated Bayes factors for CP violation over CP conservation, $\J \neq 0$.

 Table~\ref{tab:bayesfactorjarlskog} shows the Bayes factors for CP violation against CP conservation for normal, inverted, and both mass orderings, calculated for priors uniform in \sdcp or \dcp.
 All of these probabilities point towards a preference for CP nonconservation, although the preferences are minimal regardless of the \dcp prior or the mass ordering (and an analogous frequentist $p$-value would indicate significances less than 1\,$\sigma$, apart from the inverted ordering, where they range $1.1-1.2$\,$\sigma$\footnote{We emphasize that these significances cannot be read off of Fig.~\ref{fig:datawrcjarlskog}.
 The probability density shown there is marginalized independently at each value of \J. However, the binary hypothesis test $\J=0$ vs.~$\J \neq 0$ requires a simultaneous marginalization across the whole $\J \neq 0$ space.
 For the latter, a point-hypothesis treatment, such as the the Savage--Dickey formalism we use here, is necessary.}).
+However, we reiterate that the inherent prior-dependence of the Savage--Dickey method means these values can only be treated as representative of a class of possible interpretations of the evidence.
+Future neutrino oscillation experiments, in which the evidence for the ordering is expected to be much stronger, will likely wish to study this problem further.